Explore Mission Articles Communities

 A resilient legacy

-Families can create a nurturing environment that supports everyone’s mental and emotional health by integrating resilience-building strategies into daily life, such as fostering open communication, teaching emotional intelligence, and practising self-compassion.
+Families can create a nurturing environment that supports everyone’s mental and emotional health by integrating resilience-building strategies into daily life – and anchoring these practices in nature, connection, and shared care for the world around them.
 As resilience grows within the family, it becomes a legacy passed from generation to generation, fostering a foundation of strength, hope, and adaptability for the future.

 A carefully balanced stack of stones on a rocky hilltop, with a panoramic view of rugged mountain ranges under a vibrant blue sky dotted with clouds.